Drone regulations in Luxembourg

 Commercial pilots have to meet further requirements, for example paying a one-off tax of 619.73 €.
 There is more information on the website of the civil aviation authority.

 Drone labels can be ordered here

 Our goal is to provide you with the best information for traveling with a camera drone!
 But the constant updating of the articles is very time-consuming.
 With your support we will be able to invest even more time and energy in this project.

-Maximum horizontal distance and FPV: Drones may only be operated in direct visual contact in Luxembourg.
+Drones may only be operated within direct visual contact in Luxembourg.

-Distance to airports: It is not allowed to fly a drone two kilometers around helicopter landing sites and airfields.
-To the Luxembourg International Airport, you have to bear a distance of 5 kilometers in mind.
+A distance of two kilometers must be kept around helicopter landing sites and airfields.
+To the Luxembourg International Airport, you have to keep a distance of 5 kilometers.

-Flight bans: It is not allowed to fly over persons, highways, railways and animals with a drone.
+It is not allowed to fly over persons, highways, railways, and animals with a drone.

-Specific regulations: Drones in Luxembourg must have an integrated landing function (failsafe) in case of a technical defect or disconnection.
+Drones in Luxembourg must have an integrated landing function (failsafe) in case of a technical defect or disconnection.
 An expanse (“working area box”) must be defined for each flight in which you will fly.
 The Working Area Box may not be accessible to the public.
-Geofencing must also ensure that your drone can not leave the working area box.
+Geofencing must also ensure that your drone cannot leave the working area box.